inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 The easiest way to  a fruitcake is to buy a dar cake, then pound some old, hard fruit into it with a mallet.
 Be sure to wear safety glasses.
 		-- Dave Barry, "Simple, Homesn Gifts"
-I'm young ...
+I'm ng ...
 I'm HEALTHY ...
 I can HIKE THRU CAPT GROGAN'S LUMBAR REGIONS!
 Succumb to natural tenncies.
 Be hateful and boring.
 A man always remembers his first love with special tenrness, but after that begins to bunch them.